 - Create the IAM role and attach the IAM Policy to the role.
-You can create the IAM role from [Roles] [Create New Role] in IAM Management Console - 2) When creating an instance, specify the IAM role you created to IAM Role. - 3) Log on to the instance. - 4) Install Python.
+You can create the IAM role from [Roles] [Create New Role] in IAM Management Console - 2) When creating an instance, specify the IAM role you created to IAM Role. - 3) Log on to the instance. - 4) Install the AWS CLI.